Further your career and help save lives!

 here would empower me and help make me a better paramedic."

 "We have a really exceptional group of instructors who push

 you to learn more.
 It's a fun feeling once you relaize that you're

 ~ Amanda Portch, Health Training paramedic student

-This 1,279 hour, three-quarter time Paramedic Program which allows you to test with National Registry of Emergency Medical Technicians and then apply for state certification.
+This 1,290.5 hour Paramedic Program allows you to test with the National Registry of Emergency Medical Technicians and then apply for state certification.
 It follows the 2011 National EMS Education Standards.

-This three-phase program consists of 627 hours of intensive, classroom training, 9:00 a.m. – 5:30 p.m.
-Monday through Wednesday, in the INHS Health Training Facility; followed by a minimum of 292 hours of supervised hospital clinical time; and a minimum of 360 hours of supervised paramedic field internship.
-Clinical rotations and field internships are available at a number of approved locations or set up at other location across the Country.
+This three-phase program consists of 672 hours of intensive, classroom and lab training, 9:00 a.m. – 5:30 p.m.
+Monday through Wednesday, in the INHS Health Training Facility; followed by a minimum of 258.5 hours of supervised hospital clinical time; and a minimum of 360 hours of supervised paramedic capstone field internship.
+Clinical rotations and capstone field internships are available at a number of approved locations (or set up at other locations across the country).

 Credentials obtained: Advanced Cardiac Life Support, Pediatric Advanced Life Support, and Pre-hospital Trauma Life Support.